ClearBlade/native-libraries/clearblade.md

 	db.performOperation(callback, httpMethod, uri, JSON.stringify(data))
 ~~~~

+## ClearBlade.Database.performOperationAsync(callback, argument)

+This function is an asynchronous version of ```performOperation```.
+This function takes a callback as the first argument and a variable number of string arguments after the callback.
+This function does not return the results of the operation.
+It only returns ___"Success"___ if the operation succeeded or an error message if the operation failed.

+* @param {function} callback - Function that handles the response from the server
+* @param {...string} arguments - Arguments that are used in the external databases.

 # Class: ClearBlade.Device(options)

 To instantiate a Device object all you need to do is call: